andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 Now, after MSLAB is hydrated we are ready to build 2 node of Azure Stack HCI clusters 23H2 (in nested VM) using cloud based deployment (Azure Portal).
 Read the microsoft document [here](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deploy-via-portal) for more detail.
 > Note: Cloud Deployment is not yet supported from any OEM.
 Here we can get away to work nested VM with disabling bitlocker for OS and disabling WDAC (WDAC policy is distributed as part of Solution Builder Extensions)

-### LabConfig
+### Task 1 - Customize deployment LabConfig and Deploy

-Below LabConfig will deploy a large 2 virtual nodes (with 24 vCPU and 96GB RAM each) and also DC VM, Windows Admin Center Gateway (WAC GW) VM and Management VM.
+1. Below LabConfig will deploy a large 2 virtual nodes (with 24 vCPU and 96GB RAM each) and also DC VM, Windows Admin Center Gateway (WAC GW) VM and Management VM.
 We will use range of VLAN for different subnets later on (for Storage traffic we will use 711-719, for VM and AKS logical networks we can use Vlan 1-10),these VLANs are all internal, if require connection to Azure it will be routed and NATed from DC VM as the gateway.
 ```powershell
 $LabConfig=@{
     AllowedVLANs="1-10,711-719";